ChuckerTeam/chucker/README.md

 # Snapshots

 Development of Chucker happens in the [develop](https://github.com/ChuckerTeam/chucker/tree/develop) branch.
-You can switch to the development branch by using artifacts available on [jitpack.io](https://jitpack.io/#ChuckerTeam/chucker)
+You get get `SNAPSHOT` versions directly from Jitpack if needed.

 ```gradle
 repositories {